lbrictson/cogs/README.md

 ## Specifying Script Inputs

-Script inputs are written in raw JSONc currently, the below example shows both a drop-down (select) implementation and a free form implementation
+Script inputs are written in raw JSON currently, the below example shows both a drop-down (select) implementation and a free form implementation

 When `strict_options` is set to true you must provide an array of options